Video game content rating system: Initial controversy

 Similar to other forms of media, video games have been the subject of argument between leading professionals and restriction and prohibition.
 Often these bouts of criticism come from use of debated topics such as video game graphic violence, virtual sex, violent and gory scenes, partial or full nudity, drug use, portrayal of criminal behavior or other provocative and objectionable material.
 Video games have also been studied for links to addiction and aggression.
 A meta analysis of studies from both eastern and western countries yielded evidence that "strongly suggests that exposure to violent video games is a causal risk factor for increased aggressive behavior, aggressive cognition, and aggressive affect and for decreased empathy and prosocial behavior."

 There are also groups that have argued to the contrary, that few if any scientifically proven studies exist to back up these claims, and that the video game industry has become an easy target for the media to blame for many contemporary issues.
 Researchers have also proposed potential positive effects of video games on aspects of social and cognitive development and psychological well-being.
 It has been shown that action video game players have better hand-eye coordination and visuo-motor skills, such as their resistance to distraction, their sensitivity to information in the peripheral vision and their ability to count briefly presented objects, than non-players.

 Rating systems

 Argentina

 The law 26.043 (passed in 2005) states that the National Council of Children, Youth and Family ('Consejo Nacional de la Niñez, Adolescencia y la Familia') in coordination with the National Institute of Cinema and Audiovisual Arts will be the government agencies that assigns age ratings.
 The Argentine Game Developer Association (Asociación de Desarrolladores de Videojuegos Argentina) was critical of the law.
 There are three ratings: "Suitable for all public", "Suitable for those over 13 years of age" and "Suitable for those over 18 years of age".
+In practice, this system has never been enforced or put in active use.
+Storefronts and retailers choose to use the ESRB, instead.